isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 #### 4.2.6 PlansObject
-Contains a list of plans describing different Level of Service and prices.
+Contains a list of plans describing different level of service and prices.

 | Field Pattern  | Type                              | Description  |
 | :------------- | :-------------------------------- | :------------|